 - When attempting to access the website, a 503 error message appears.

-It isn't possible to completely prevent DDoS attacks since the infected devices that launch them are unable to be controlled.
-As such, countermeasures for DDoS attacks entail ensuring network resilience.
+It isn't possible to prevent DDoS attacks since the infected devices that launch them are unable to be controlled.
+As such, countering DDoS attacks is all about enhancing network resilience.

 - 1.To counter volume attacks, routers using the anycast methodology will distribute queries to different servers.
 Most of the time, these are cloud security services that filter out malicious queries, forwarding only legitimate ones.
 Good providers have powerful networks with traffic of 60 terabytes per second (Tbps), far exceeding the capabilities of botnets.

-- 3.Web application firewalls (WAF) forge something of a shield between clients and servers, helping to stave off application attacks.
+- 3.Web application firewalls (WAF) offer a shield between clients and servers, helping to thwart application attacks.
 These operate like a doorman, preventing those who seem suspicious from entering.

-- 4.With rate limiting, servers will only allow a specific number of requests per time period.
+- 4.With rate limiting, servers only allow a specific number of requests within a given period of time.
 Should a low SYN, UDP, or Drop limit be set, the server will reject all packets which exceed it.

 The Most Infamous DDoS Attacks

-According to Netscout's most recent Global Threat Intelligence Report, ⇱ in 2020, more than 10 million DDoS attacks were launched, the most in history.
+According to Netscout's 2020 Global Threat Intelligence Report, more than 10 million DDoS attacks were launched.
 Some of the more infamous DDoS attacks of all time include:

-- In September 2017 Chinese bots sent millions of data packets to various Google servers.
-The UDP flood attack clocked traffic of 2.5 Tbps, making it the largest DDoS attack ⇱ ever measured.
-Despite its size, it has not had any consequences.
+- In September 2017 Chinese bots sent millions of data packets to multiple Google servers.
+The UDP flood attack was measured at 2.5 Tbps, making it the largest DDoS attack.
+Despite its size, its consequences remain unknown.

-- In October 2016, Mirai, a notorious botnet, attacked servers belonging to the DNS provider, Dyn ⇱.
-Since Dyn connects URLs to the appropriate IP address, platforms such as Twitter, GitHub, Reddit, and Netflix were rendered temporarily unavailable.
-In the aftermath of the attack, Mirai made public the code that was exploited for the attack.
+- In October 2016, Mirai, a notorious botnet, attacked servers belonging to Dyn, a DNS provider.
+Since Dyn translates URLs into IP addresses, platforms such as Twitter, GitHub, Reddit, and Netflix were temporarily unavailable.
+In the aftermath of the attack, Mirai published the code that was exploited for the attack.

-When using ransomware, cybercriminals hack IT systems, encrypting the data stored on drives.
-In order to unlock these, the extortionists demand a ransom.
-Similar to DDoS attacks, ransomware also frequently targets utility networks or healthcare systems.
+Ransomware allows cybercriminals to hack IT systems, encrypting data that is stored on drives.
+In order to regain access to them, the extortionists demand a ransom.
+Similar to DDoS attacks, ransomware also frequently targets services, utilities, and healthcare systems.

-Ransomware can find its way onto computers or systems through phishing emails, attachments infected with trojans, or IT networks possessing inadequate security.
+The most common vehicles for ransomware are phishing emails and attachments infected with trojans, while IT networks with inadequate security are a particularly easy target.
 Victims include individuals as well as businesses and even government officials.

 Types of Ransomware Attacks

-In addition to the well-known CryptoLocker variant, screenlockers are also common.
-For the latter, victims, need to pay a ransom in order to regain access to their screen or monitor.
+In addition to the well-known CryptoLocker variant, screen lockers are also common.
+Victims of the latter need to pay a ransom in order to regain access to their screen or monitor.
 In most cases, cyber extortionists also threaten to release sensitive data if they aren't paid.

-Typically, ransomware makes its presence on your system felt rather quickly, displaying a message stating that you have been attacked, and providing information about how to proceed.
+You'll usually know fairly quickly if your system has been infected with ransomware.
+Most of the time, a message will display stating that you have been attacked, and providing information about how to proceed.
 Other symptoms of a ransomware attack include:

 - The inability to access certain files that were accessible in the past;

-- Files that suddenly appear without an extension, or have the .crypto extension;
+- Files suddenly appear without an extension, or have the .crypto extension;

 - Text files (ending in .txt) with suspicious names like "_Decrypt your files" or "_Open me".